How we calculate the food waste figure

 - DAM waste: products that are damaged in store, whether on the shop floor or in storage

-- OOC waste: Products that exceed the ‘Best before’ or ‘Use by’ date and are removed from shelves.
+- OOC waste: Products that exceed the ‘Best before’ or ‘Use by’ date and can no longer be sold

 Depot waste: This dataset contains the number of depot units wasted and the total value (£) of such waste per item.
 Depot units differ from retail units as these contain several retail units (for example a pallet or a carton of individual packs).
 The number of retail units per depot unit is also provided in the dataset and is used to calculate the total retail units per item.